Zero Waste Bathroom: 13 Essential & Sustainable Swaps

 First, stop buying plastic toothbrushes.

-Finally, if you’re a frequent flosser (which you should be, as it’s great dental hygiene practice!), switch over to zero waste floss.
+If you’re a frequent flosser, switch over to zero waste floss.
 Yup, this is a thing too!
-And again, something we’ve covered extensively here.

 6. S(H)AVE THE EARTH, ONE ZERO WASTE RAZOR AT A TIME

 These guys are making a comeback!
-So much so that we wrote a whole article on Zero Waste Razor(s): Shaving the Earth One Razor at a Time 🙂
+So much so that we wrote a whole article on Zero Waste Razors.

-This is another really easy zero waste swop that’s easy to overlook.
+This is another really easy zero waste swap that’s easy to overlook.

 Before the junky little disposable plastic razor was a thing, people used safety razors.
 Which, we admit, look anything but safe.
-Though, I’ve used it heaps and have only ever had a couple of small nicks because I was rushing the job!
+Though, we’ve used one for a while now and have only ever had a couple of small nicks because I was rushing the job!

 This is, of course, a level up on the safety razor – don’t try this at home kids (without reading the guide first!).